 The Temporary Assistance for Needy Families (TANF) program is a block grant to states to fund cash assistance, work supports, and other services for low-income children and parents.
 In FY 2013, over 1.6 million families and nearly 2.9 million children received TANF assistance.
-In FY 2011 more than eight in ten (85 percent) adults served by TANF were women.
+In FY 2012 nearly nine in ten (86 percent) adults served by TANF were women.

 Unemployment Insurance (UI)

 Unemployment insurance (UI) benefits provide temporary income support to jobless workers who have lost employment through no fault of their own and meet other state requirements.
-During periods of high unemployment, the federal government funds additional weeks of emergency unemployment benefits to supplement state UI benefits.
-Nationwide, federal and state UI benefits kept 1.7 million people out of poverty in 2012, including 446,000 children and 655,000 women.
+During periods of high unemployment, the federal government funds additional weeks of emergency unemployment benefits to supplement state UI benefits for long-term unemployed workers—although Congress failed to renew the federal UI program in 2014, despite persistently high rates of long-term unemployment.
+Nationwide, federal and state UI benefits kept 1.2 million people out of poverty in 2013, including more than 358,000 children and nearly 427,000 women.

 Social Security is a social insurance program that protects workers and their families when income is lost due to retirement, disability, or death.
 It covers nearly all workers and their families, not just those with low income, but is the nation’s most successful anti-poverty program.
 Social Security is especially important to women’s economic security: for nearly three in ten female beneficiaries 65 and older (30 percent), Social Security is virtually the only source of income.
-The average Social Security benefit for women 65 and older is modest — about $13,100 per year in 2012 — but without Social Security, nearly half of women 65 and older would have been poor in 2012.
+The average Social Security benefit for women 65 and older is modest—about $13,500 per year in 2013—but without Social Security, nearly half of women 65 and older would have been poor in 2013.

 Supplemental Security Income (SSI)

 Supplemental Security Income (SSI) provides income support for low-income individuals who are elderly or living with disabilities.
-In 2012, SSI served nearly 8.3 million people, including more than 1.3 million children.
-The majority of adults in the program in 2012 were women — nearly six in ten — and over two-thirds of elderly SSI beneficiaries were women.
+In 2013, SSI served nearly 8.4 million people, including more than 1.3 million children.
+The majority of adults in the program in 2013 were women—nearly six in ten—and over two-thirds of elderly SSI beneficiaries were women.

 The Federal Pell Grant Program provides grants to help low-income students pursue post-secondary education.
 Nearly 8.9 million students are expected to receive Pell Grants in the 2015–16 academic year.
-In 2011–12, the latest year for which data are available, 62 percent of Pell Grant undergraduate recipients were women.
+In the 2011–12 academic year, 62 percent of Pell Grant undergraduate recipients were women.